element-hq/element-ios/Tools/Templates/README.md

 # ScreenTemplate
 This is the boilerplate to create a screen that follows the MVVM-C pattern used within the Riot app.

-To use it (before it becomes an Xcode template):
+To create a screen from this template (before it becomes an Xcode template):

 - `./createScreen.sh ScreenFolder MyScreenName`
 - Import the created folder in the Xcode project

 This will create ScreenFolder within the Riot/Modules.
-Files inside will be called `MyScreenNameXxx`.
+Files inside will be named `MyScreenNameXxx`.

 # FlowCoordinatorTemplate